ethereum/ethereum-org-website/public/content/translatathon/index.md

 <TwoColumnContent>
   <CardContent>
     <h3>I'm not sure I have time</h3>
-    It’s normal to have this reaction, you might havea full time job. this will to require more than xhours a day and you can take it as a game
+    It’s normal to have this reaction, you might havea full time job.this will to require more than xhours a day and you can take it as a game
   </CardContent>
   <CardContent>
     <h3>Do I need a computer?</h3>